 We welcome your inquiries!
-We can be contacted by phone, email or by filling out the form below.
+We can be contacted by mail, phone, email or by filling out the form below.
 If your enquiry is in regards to a pet, please complete the appropriate form.
 Letters can be sent to ROAM BC, 1739 Mayneview Terrace, North Saanich, BC V8L 4L5 Canada.

 778-977-6260 or 778-977-6265

 A huge thank you to ROAM and all of the the kind volunteers who dropped everything to look for our beloved runaway Kalle!!
 We were absolutely astounded at how quickly ROAM immobilized after I got in touch.
 Within an hour they had posters printed and volunteers scouring Mt.
 Doug.
 Every walker I stopped on the mountain to ask if they had seen my missing dog had already seen a poster and/or been approached by someone else!
 I couldn’t believe it.
 We are so very, very grateful for everyone’s efforts.
 We were so distraught that Kalle was missing but were very heartened by realizing what a caring community we live in.
 It was a long 6 hours, but all’s well that ends well!!
 Thank you all!!
 And another huge thank you to the kind woman that pulled over and rescued him from Blenkinsop Road when he ran into traffic!
 I was too overwhelmed to get her name.
 Kalle and I will be enjoying an ON-LEASH walk today in the beautiful sunshine.

 You guys are amazing and I’m so happy that we could find Fletcher within 1 day!!
 Your system seems to work awesome and I am so thankful.

 We would like to thank you and your organization for the amazing work in reuniting lost cats and dogs.
 In spite of losing almost 4 lbs, 1/2 of her body weight, Munchkin is fine, no cuts or scratches she is home safe and sound.
 Pat and John August 19, 2020